DuncanB6/U-NetCompare/README.md

 ---

 Status: Currently working to improve usabiity and ready it for large scale testing.
 Once that's done, I'll be working towards sending larger scale jobs to ARC.
-I've registered for an account, but have been unable to connect to ARC so maybe the account isn't working yet.

 ---